jachymjanousek/osx-blue-filter/README.md

 - Click on script icon and you will see highlight. press (**&#8984;+V**) and your image from clipboard will be set as icon.

 ## Disclaimer
-With new OSX versions is possibility that script will stop working.
+With new OSX versions it's possible that script will stop working.